asaeles/fullstack-nanodegree-vm/vagrant/cat_clicker/README.md

 # Cat Clicker

-Inspired by a famous Facebook game called "Cow Clicker" this is Cat Clicker.
+Inspired by a famous Facebook trivial game "Cow Clicker" now its time for cats.

-It's a single HTML page hosted by a Flask app where you select one of the cats available in the list and clicking on the cat image a click counter is incremented per cat.
+The app is a single web page hosted by a Flask app.

 ## Requirements

 The VM comes with all the requirements but off the top of my head you'll need:
   * Python2
   * Flask
-  * SQLAlchemy
-  * Redis DB Server

 ## Usage

-* The app comes with a preset list of cats in the file "cats.json" but of course you can modify this file and it reflects on the page
+* Optional: edit the `cats.json` file to your taste (the file comes with 5 preset cat images)

 * Run the Vagrant machine and SSH to it